1/29/2025

 President and CEO

-George.
-You know, look, the VANER addition to portfolio, it's gone really well.
-You know, we closed in mid-October.
+You know, look, the Vayner addition to our portfolio, it's gone really well.
+You know, we closed in mid October.
 To your point, they're always learning as you bring two organizations together.
 And I think that process has been very good.
 One that I would tell you initially is that they probably had more commercial opportunities in the business than maybe what we had given them credit for through our diligence process.
-And, you know, it's a similar conversation that we've had in some other acquisitions that we've done, that we actually did take the opportunity to approve some capital prior to the close of the acquisition for future growth.
-And, you know, this is contractual business.
-In fairness, these are primarily with customers that you can think about as both SILGN customers and VANER customers.
-But the capital opportunity was there and we took advantage of it.
-So I think, you know, one learning is we're gaining confidence and even more confidence in the combined entity's ability to deliver the growth profile that we've projected.
+And, you know, it's a similar conversation that we've had in some other acquisitions that we've done. that we actually did take the opportunity to approve some capital prior to the close of the acquisition for future growth.
+And this is contractual business.
+In fairness, these are primarily with customers that you can think about as both Silgan customers and Vayner customers.
+But the capital opportunity was there, and we took advantage of it.
+So I think one learning is we're gaining confidence and even more confidence in the combined entity's ability to deliver the growth profile that we've projected.
 So feeling really good about it.
-I think outside of that, again, we anticipated a strong team coming over, talented team, and that's exactly what we've got.
+I think outside of that, again, we anticipated a strong team coming over, a talented team, and that's exactly what we've got.
 So we're excited about the future.
 I think the teams are working well together and delivering on really the synergies and all the other integration activities as we get kind of into the process now with a full quarter.
-And then secondly, on the cost reduction side of the portfolio, our second year of the $50 million cost reduction program, you know, year one, we did deliver the $20 million of cost savings in 24.
-So I feel really good about that.
-Teams did an excellent job executing against the programs we established.
-And then for 25, it's really the second portion of the even improvement, which will be about $30 million of improvement to round out the $50 million cost reduction program.
+And then secondly, on the cost reduction side of the portfolio, our second year of the $50 million cost reduction program, year one, we did deliver the $20 million of cost savings in 24.
+So feel really good about that.
+Teams did an excellent job executing against the programs that we established.
+And then for 25, it's really the second portion of the EBIT improvement, which will be about $30 million. of improvement to round out the $50 million cost reduction program.

 speaker